 After the acquisition of Baasel Lasertech in 2000, the Company formed a separate sales and marketing group focused on micro applications.
-This group markets and sells a broad range of laser products, including lamp pumped, pulsed, solid-state lasers for various spot welding and fine cutting applications, CO2 Slab lasers for perforating applications, Q switched solid-state lasers for surface structuring and diode lasers for soldering and plastic welding applications.
+This group markets and sells a broad range of laser products, including lamp pumped, pulsed, fiber and other solid-state lasers for various spot welding and fine cutting applications, CO2 Slab lasers for perforating applications, Q switched, solid-state lasers for surface structuring and diode lasers for soldering and plastic welding applications.
 The Company's business strategy for its micro applications business is to:

-- further increase its share of the spot welding market in the jewelry industry and develop customers in other industries, such as consumer electronic industry that use a similar product and technology for industrial applications; - focus on manufacturers of medical instruments and implants within the medical device industry using mainly the applications cutting and welding; - increase its sales of perforating systems to the packaging industry for applications like easy-tear and special perforated foils for food packaging that allow the transfer of air and keep moisture in packaged goods; and - develop new markets for glass cutting and solar-cell structuring applications.
+- further increase its share of the spot welding market in the jewelry industry and develop customers in other industries, such as the consumer electronics industry that use a similar product and technology for industrial applications; - focus on manufacturers of medical instruments and implants within the medical device industry using mainly the applications cutting and welding; - increase its sales of perforating systems to the packaging industry for applications like easy-tear and special perforated foils for food packaging that allow the transfer of air and keep moisture in packaged goods; - increase its sales in the photovoltaic market with different applications; and - develop new markets for glass cutting and other applications.